tremor-rs/tremor-www-docs/docs/tremor-query/modules.md

 # Modules

-Tremor-script supports nested namespaces or modules.
+Tremor-query supports nested namespaces or modules.

 Modules in tremor are the lowest unit of compilation available to developers to modularise tremor logic across multiple logical namespaces.
 On the filesystem,